Tuesday, August 12, 2025

 When students revisit these questions throughout the semester, they start to see gaps before it’s too late.
 They’re better prepared to make intentional work that truly fits the requirements.

 A checklist that requires them to revisit the rubrics — and reflect on how they’re meeting them — has been invaluable.
 This year, I created a simple progress checklist that does exactly that.
-It gives students an easy way to check off not just what they’ve submitted, but how each piece supports their Inquiry and the evidence required by the AP rubric.
+It gives students an easy way to check off not just what they’ve submitted, but how each piece supports their Inquiry and the types of evidence emphasized in the AP® scoring criteria.
 My students keep this as a living document they update every time they submit something new.

 Friday, July 04, 2025